bhisaac/5eFP/5eFP-SRD.md

 - You have advantage on attack rolls against a creature you are grappling.
 - You can use your action to try to pin a creature grappled by you.
 To do so, make another grapple check.
 If you succeed, you and the creature are both restrained until the grapple ends.

-## Touch of Magic
+## Touch of Magic (Cooldown)

-Choose a class with the spellcasting or pact magic game feature.
+Choose a class: bard, cleric, druid, sorcerer, warlock, or wizard.
 You gain the ability to cast two cantrips from the chosen class.
-Choose a 1st level spell from the chosen class' spell list.
-You gain the ability to cast the chosen spell as a cooldown without spending any mana.
-If the chosen 1st-level spell appears on your 1st-level class spell list, you also add the spell as a known spell.
+Choose a 1st-level spell from the chosen class's spell list.
+You gain the ability to cast the chosen spell innately.
+If the chosen 1st-level spell also appears on your 1st-level class spell list, you also add the spell as a known spell.

 Your spellcasting ability score for these spells depends on the chosen class.
 INT for wizards, WIS for clerics and druids, and CHA for sorcerers and warlocks.
+You use your spellcasting ability score when setting the DC for this cantrip (10 + spellcasting ability) and when making an attack roll (2 + spellcasting ability) with it.

+- +3⛁: You gain the ability to cast one additional cantrip from the chosen class's spell list.
+- +3⛁: You learn an additional 1st-level spell from the chosen class's spell list.
+Increase this feature's cooldown by +1.
+You can choose this upgrade up to two times.
+- +4⛁ \[prerequisite: level 2]: The cantrips provided through this feature deal +1 damage.
+- +10⛁ \[prerequisite: level 4]: The cantrips provided through this feature deal +2 damage.
+- +16⛁ \[prerequisite: level 6]: The cantrips provided through this feature deal +3 damage.

 # Using Ability Scores